docker/docs/storage/index.md

   kernel.
 This extra abstraction reduces performance as compared to using _data volumes_, which write directly to the host filesystem.

-Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container stops: _volumes_, and _bind mounts_.
-If you're running Docker on Linux you can also use a _tmpfs mount_.
+Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: _volumes_, and _bind mounts_.

+Docker also supports containers storing files in-memory on the the host machine.
+Such files are not persisted.
+If you're running Docker on Linux, _tmpfs mount_ is used to store files in the host's system memory.
-If you're running Docker on Windows you can also use a _named pipe_.
+If you're running Docker on Windows, _named pipe_ is used to store files in the host's system memory.

-Keep reading for more information about these two ways of persisting data.
+Keep reading for more information about persisting data or taking advantage of in-memory files.

 ## Choose the right type of mount